CSCfi/csc-user-guide/docs/data/sensitive-data/crypt4gh_client.md

-# Data encryption with own permanent encryption key pair
+# Data encryption with Crypt4GH for data sharing or encryption with own permanent key pair

 ## Sensitive data needs to be encrypted before upload